 - pain below the ribs

-A woman with symptoms of pre-eclampsia during pregnancy should speak to a doctor.
+A person with symptoms of preeclampsia during pregnancy should speak with a doctor.
 The doctor will also check for signs of this condition during routine pregnancy appointments.

 Placenta previa is when the placenta lies very low in the womb, partially or fully covering the cervix.
-Placenta previa may endanger the baby and the woman during childbirth.
+Placenta previa may endanger the baby and the gestational parent during childbirth.

-A woman with placenta previa will usually require a cesarean delivery.
+A person with placenta previa will usually require a cesarean delivery.

 The primary sign of placenta previa is bright red vaginal bleeding.
-Any women experiencing this should speak with a doctor.
+Any pregnant person experiencing this should speak with a doctor.

 Research suggests that having endometriosis may increase the risk of preterm birth.